dev-murphy/pixel-palette/README.md

 A modern, customizable color picker component for Vue 3.

+> ⚠️ **Warning**
+> All versions below v1.7.x are incomplete and should not be used.
+If you are on an older version, please upgrade to a newer release.
+Refer to the [migration guide](#migration-guide) for details.
+Older versions will be deprecated or unpublished over time.

 ## Live Demo

 You can view a [live demo](https://dev-murphy.github.io/pixel-palette/) of the color picker.